mewa/mewa.github.io/_posts/2017-05-14-hello-world.md

 mov eax, 4
 {% endhighlight %}

-While the most common syscalls, such as the `write` syscall, usually have the same syscall numbers, you should always consult your system's headers or manuals to select the appropriate number, since even when different OSes expose the same functions (e.g. under the same "names"), they often have a different syscall number assigned and thus the code would break.
+While the most common syscalls, such as the `write` syscall, usually have the same syscall numbers, you should always consult your system's headers or manuals to select the appropriate number, since even when different OSes expose the same functions (i.e. under the same "names"), they often have a different syscall number assigned and thus the code would break.

 Anyway, we're ready to write stuff to the standard output, yay!